Multi-Mode Quantum Annealing for Generative Representation Learning with Boltzmann Priors: Results

 \subsection{Training convergence}

-Figure~\ref{fig:learning_curves} compares the training dynamics of BM-VAE and a Gaussian-prior VAE (G-VAE) that shares the same encoder--decoder architecture on MNIST \cite{lecun2010mnist}, Fashion-MNIST, and CelebA.
+Figure~\ref{fig:learning_curves} compares the training dynamics of BM-VAE and a Gaussian-prior VAE (G-VAE) that shares the same encoder--decoder architecture on MNIST \cite{lecun2010mnist}, Fashion-MNIST \cite{xiao2017fashionmnist}, and CelebA \cite{liu2015deep} (see Methods for the model architecture).
 Across all three datasets, BM-VAE converges faster and attains a lower reconstruction loss than G-VAE.
 Because the Boltzmann prior is learnable, it can adapt to the encoder's output distribution rather than imposing a fixed structure, reducing the tension between reconstruction and prior matching that limits the Gaussian-prior baseline.